modware-org/docs/README.md

 ## Softreck's API Foundation

-The API Foundation is created and sponsored by the company Softreck from Estonia.
+The API Foundation is created and sponsored by the Softreck from Estonia.
 Softreck Company is sharing tools to give Organisations more benefits, to have under control all steps in software and Hardware Development.
 + Leadership Through Software Development